emacsmirror/jira/readme.md

 - `jira-statuses-progress`: A list of statuses names representing progress state
 - `jira-statuses-todo`: A list of statuses names representing TODO
 - `jira-statuses-error`: A list of statuses names representing problems
+- `jira-comments-display-recent-first`: The order to display Jira comments in issue detail view.